 What is dysuria?

-Dysuria or painful urination is feeling pain or a burning sensation while peeing (urinating).
+Dysuria or painful urination is experiencing pain or a burning sensation while peeing (urinating).
 Both men and women can experience dysuria.
-It’s more common in women.
-Dysuria or painful urination may cause urinary tract infections.
+Women are at higher risk of having dysuria than men.

 How bad is my dysuria?

 Your clinic team will use a Visual Analogue Scale or VAS (see figure on right).
 It is a pain rating scale to measure the intensity of your pain.

 Mild: Pain score of 3 or less on the VAS scale.
 This pain should not stop you from doing activities of daily life (like grocery shopping, laundry, cooking).
 You may also experience burning, stinging or itching while peeing.

 Moderate: Pain score of 4 to 6.
 This pain stops you from doing instrumental activities of daily life (preparing meals, managing money, shopping, doing housework, and using a telephone).
 You may also have persistent painful urination, back pain and pelvic pain.